top of page

 Kindergarten (Transition) to Grade 5

-DLRC primary school program is designed to foster love for nature, each child’s curiosity, artistic and personal potential through a natural curiosity based and hands on interdisciplinary curriculum.
-Three weeks of professional development and preparation at the beginning of each year and continuous learning enables DLRC facilitators to create a novel and dynamic curriculum every year, keeping the pedagogy of equal emphasis on the Head-Heart-Hands intact.
+DLRC's primary school program is designed to foster a love for nature, each child’s curiosity, and artistic and personal potential through a natural curiosity-based and hands-on interdisciplinary curriculum.
+Three weeks of professional development and preparation at the beginning of each year and continuous learning enable DLRC facilitators to create a novel and dynamic curriculum every year, emphasizing the Head-Heart-Hands pedagogy equally.

-DLRC program offers a unique, mixed-age classroom environment, for children of Kindergarten to grade 5.
+DLRC's program offers a unique, mixed-age classroom environment for Kindergarten to grade 5 children.
 The ideal age to enter the transition classroom is 5.5-6 years.
-The structure below explains further.
-Each classroom is facilitated by two facilitator who drive the pedagogy through their passion and competence.
+The structure below explains this further.
+Each classroom is facilitated by two facilitators who drive the pedagogy through their passion and competence.

 Our goal is for the kids to: